MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/asset-management/integration-to-project-management-and-accounting/forecasts-work-orders-and-projects.md

 # required metadata

 title: Forecasts, work orders, and projects
-description: This topic explains forecasts, work orders, and projects in Enterprise Asset Management.
+description: This topic explains forecasts and work order integration with the Project management and accounting module in Asset Management.
 author: josaw1
 manager: AnnBe
 ms.date: 06/28/2019